Skip to main content

 Quick wins

-Quick wins bring big energy savings with limited investment or fabric intervention and are often the same recommendations for both modern and traditional buildings.
+Quick wins bring big energy savings with limited investment.
 Links to further guidance on quick wins is included at the bottom of this page.
 Examples can include:

 Substantial upgrades

-Major renovation presents big opportunities and also the greatest possibility for mistakes and harm.
-Projects should be carefully considered using appropriate expertise, taking advantage of opportunities for enhancement and with an awareness of available technology.
+Major renovation presents big opportunities and also the greatest risks from mistakes and harm.
+Projects should be carefully considered using appropriate expertise.
 The following can offer significant energy savings with little negative impact on the historic significance of the building:

-- Overhauling windows to ensure a snug fit can reduce air leakage by 33-50%, without loss of an important historic feature.
-Where a historic window is beyond repair, it may be appropriate to replace with double-glazing units as slim as 11mm - or even 6mm vacuum units - allowing for slender frames and glazing bars which maintain building appearance.
+• ensuring windows have a snug fit can reduce air leakage by 33-50%, without loss of an important historic feature.
+Where a historic window is beyond repair, it may be appropriate to replace with double-glazing units as slim as 11mm - or even 6mm vacuum units to maintain building appearance.

-- Replacement of failing cement render with an appropriate lime render gives rise to an opportunity to add breathable insulation to external walls.
+• Replacement of failing cement render with lime render gives an opportunity to add breathable insulation to external walls.

-- A boiler upgrade is a highly effective method of reducing your energy usage.
+• A boiler upgrade is a very good way of reducing your energy usage.
 Renewable energy technologies, ever smaller and quieter, can often be sited in a discrete location, or effectively screened, and connected to existing pipework.
-They are especially welcomed where they allow for the removal of a large gas or oil tank, although will need to be combined with fabric improvements and be used in tandem with underfloor heating or oversized radiators to ensure that they work efficiently.

 What consents do I need?